jysandy/sandtrace/README.md

-# Raintrace
+# Sandtrace
-A novice attempt to write a Ray Tracer in C++.
+A recursive ray tracer written in C++.